Specialization and Integral Closure: Specialization by generic elements of ideals

-So far we have shown that integral closedness is preserved when passing to a generic hyperplane section.
-One of the main applications of this result is that we are able to use induction on the height of an ideal.
-For example, under slightly modified assumptions, we use this compatibility to give a direct proof of a well--known theorem on integral closures of ideals proved by Itoh and Huneke independently (\cite[1]{Itoh}, \cite[4.7]{H1}).
+So far we have shown that the integral closure of an ideal is preserved by specialization modulo a generic element.
+One of the main applications of this result is in proofs using induction on the height of an ideal.
+For example, under slightly modified assumptions, it yields a direct proof of a well-known theorem on integral closures of ideal powers, due independently to Huneke and Itoh (\cite[4.7]{H1}, \cite[Theorem 1]{Itoh}).

-\begin{Theorem} Let $R$ be a Noetherian, locally equidimensional, universally catenary ring such that locally $R_{\red}$ is analytically unramified.
+\begin{Theorem} Let $R$ be a Noetherian, locally equidimensional, universally catenary ring such that $R_{\red}$ is locally analytically unramified.
 Let $I$ be a complete intersection $R$--ideal.
 Then

 \end{Theorem}